goauthentik/authentik/website/integrations/services/wazuh/index.md

 ### Step 7 - roles_mapping.yml

-In order to map the backend roles from authentik to wazuh specific roles you need to adjust the `/etc/wazuh-indexer/opensearch-security/roles_mapping.yml`
+In order to map the backend roles from authentik to wazuh-specific roles you need to modify the `/etc/wazuh-indexer/opensearch-security/roles_mapping.yml` file.

 Open the file and scroll to the following section:
 ![Alt text](roles_mapping.png)